ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-Our loopback interface (internally named 'loop0') was created.
-Currently, it is down since the admin status changes via another binary API we did not use.
-But the procedure is the same.
+Your loopback interface, internally named 'loop0', is created.
+Currently, it is down since the admin status changes with another binary API you did not use.
+However, the procedure is the same.

-The mac address can be also checked:
+Check the mac address:
 ```bash
 pp# sh hardware
               Name                Idx   Link  Hardware